-PACU's orientation binder was redesigned to create a lean and focused resource guide for newly hired nurses.
+Process of Implementation: We redesigned our orientation binder to create a lean and focused resource guide for newly hired nurses.
 Nurses from a mix of skill levels were then given the binder to review and edit.
-An exposure tracker was developed with our most common cases to be tallied and then utilized to hone in on lacking experiences.
+An exposure tracker was developed with our most common cases listed by surgical specialty to be tallied and then utilized to hone in on lacking experiences.
 PACU-specific tips and trick were compiled into a user friendly file.
 Potential preceptors, identified by PACU leadership, were given training on how to lead and effective preceptorship, general re-education, and were required to successfully complete a set of preceptor competencies.